 The payload, named “brtjgjsefd.exe“, is retrieved from a GitHub repository and loaded onto the victim’s computer.

-Lumma is an information-stealing malware-as-a-service (MaaS) that has been leased to cybercriminals since 2022 for $250-$1000 per month, distributed through various channels such as malvertising, YouTube comments, torrents, and, more recently, GitHub comments.
+Lumma is an information-stealing malware-as-a-service (MaaS) that has been leased to cybercriminals since 2022 for $250-$1000 per month.
+It is distributed through various channels such as malvertising, YouTube comments, torrents, and, more recently, GitHub comments.

 It is a sophisticated information stealer with advanced evasion techniques and the capability to restore expired Google session tokens.
 Lumma is primarily known for stealing two-factor authentication codes, cryptocurrency wallets, passwords, cookies and credit card details stored in the victim’s browser and file system.